end-initiative/end-initiative/index.md

 The school has a very consistant pattern to their days.

-firstday through ninthday there are classes in the morning and afternoon, taking up time of your day and limiting you to 3 acivity slots.
+Firstday through Ninthday there are classes in the morning and afternoon, taking up time of your day and limiting you to 3 acivity slots.
 Tenthday and holidays are days off, freeing you up for 4 activity slots.
 Exams are always held on the 30th of a month, and tuition is due the 1st of a month.

 School is out of session for all of Flamerule, or Summertide, and tution does not need to be paid.
 During this time, only the dorms and meals are available officially, arrangements can be made to meet with staff if needed.
 And Classes are not held for the last week of the month in Nightal, or The Drawing Down, but the campus is still open.